-The BA (Hons) Early Childhood Studies awarded by London Metropolitan University (LMU).
+The BA Early Childhood Studies degree is awarded by London Metropolitan University (LMU).
 In Ireland, there is an obvious need for well-qualified early childhood specialists working with young children and their families across all sectors: play, care, health and education.
-Portobello Institute recognises the challenges facing those working in the sector wishing to upskill while continuing to work full-time and by offering this programme, an academic route is provided for those wishing to achieve an Honours degree in Early Childhood Studies through distance learning.
+Portobello Institute is LMU’s only Irish accredited centre for Early Childhood studies.
+This programme has been co-developed for the Irish context to reflect the skills and knowledge needed by early years practitioners in Ireland today.

 Recognition of Prior Learning (RPL)

 Portobello Institute has mapped the learning outcomes of the awards listed below thereby gaining recognition of prior learning (RPL) with LMU for students holding the following qualifications:

 • QQI Level 6 Early Years Care & Education

 • QQI Level 6 Advanced Supervision in Childcare